Introduction

 24th September14

 Anecdote: After my mother suffered heart attack symptoms in 2018, I accompanied her on the ambulance journey to hospital.
-I enquired of GCS 3 during conversation with the paramedics, they casually said something along the lines of “it basically means you’re dead.”
+I enquired of GCS 3 during conversation with the paramedics, they casually /flippantly said something along the lines of “it basically means you’re dead.”

 GCS Scoring System